wallabyjs/console-ninja/README.md

 **Expand/collapse controls** allow you to collapse and expand nodes within nested objects.
 These features allow you to focus on specific sections of your logs without being overwhelmed by the sheer size and complexity of the output.

+#### Breadcrumbs

+**Breadcrumbs** feature provides a quick way of navigating the nested structure of your large logged objects.

+After clicking on a value inside a large object or using `Enter` plus navigation keys to browse the object, you can see the current property path in the breadcrumbs panel at the top of the log viewer.
+You can click on any of the breadcrumbs to scroll to the corresponding node and highlight it.

 #### Log entry highlighting